 Especially as a single mom, the cost of caring for a newborn can really take a toll on your wallet.
 But your HSA can help you cover these costs.
 Eligible items include baby breathing monitors, breastfeeding supplies and accessories, thermometers, and baby sunscreen.

-Just remember that if you do plan on using your HSA money, make sure you're only spending it on qualified expenses since they are the only type of expenses your funds can be put towards tax-free.
+Just remember that if you do plan on using your HSA money, make sure you're only spending it on qualified expenses since they're the only type of expenses your funds can be handled tax-free.
 If you need your funds distributed for anything else before you reach retirement age, you'll have to pay income tax, as well as the 20% penalty.

 Whether you're spending steadily or saving for something, Wage Up! is where we highlight the latest services available to buy with your HSA, every Monday on the HSA Learning Center.
 And for everything else about your health and financial wellness, be sure to follow us on Facebook and Twitter.